ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 # Mining Guide

 {% hint style="info" %}
-**For any questions and support queries regarding mining on Arweave, we strongly recommend that you join our** [**Discord server**](https://discord.gg/GHB4fxVv8B) **as this is the hub of our mining and developer communities.
+**For any questions and support queries regarding mining on Arweave, we strongly recommend that you join our** [**_Discord server_**](https://discord.gg/GHB4fxVv8B) **as this is the hub of our mining and developer communities.
 Here you will find plenty of community members and Arweave team members available to help you out** 🤖
 {% endhint %}

 {% hint style="warning" %}
 Arweave core developers have been made aware that at least one mining node inside the Chinese mainland has been seized by the government.
 Node operators should understand that the Arweave network stores and serves a significant amount of material related to the activities of the Chinese government.
 The Arweave protocol does not require that any miner to store data that they deem inappropriate.
-You can read more about our content policies [here](https://www.arweave.org/technology#content-moderation).
+You can read more about our content policies [**_here_**](https://www.arweave.org/technology#content-moderation).
 {% endhint %}

 ## Install the Miner

-Download the `.tar.gz` archive for your OS from the [releases page](https://github.com/ArweaveTeam/arweave/releases).
+Download the `.tar.gz` archive for your OS from the [**_releases page_**](https://github.com/ArweaveTeam/arweave/releases).

 Extract the contents of the archive.
 It's recommended to unpack it inside a dedicated directory.
 You can always move this directory around, but the miner may not work if you move only some of the files.
 The weave data would, by default, be stored in this directory as well, but we recommend to override it using the `data_dir` command-line argument.

-If your OS/platform architecture is not in the list, check the source code repository [README](https://github.com/ArweaveTeam/arweave#building-from-source) for how to build the miner from source.
+If your OS/platform architecture is not in the list, check the source code repository [**_README_**](https://github.com/ArweaveTeam/arweave#building-from-source) for how to build the miner from source.

 {% hint style="info" %}
 It is also possible to set-up an Arweave mining environment on Windows using the ‘Windows Subsystem for Linux’ or a virtual machine environment.